Stage presence

 Action, rolling!

-In the chapter "Action, rolling!" from La Bonne Voix, Adeline Toniutti shares her stage reflexes: what the entrance, the gaze, the head, the pelvis and the hands convey before the very first word.
-She writes:
+At the heart of the vocal method developed and tested by Adeline Toniutti, which she explores further in La Bonne Voix, are the stage reflexes: what the entrance, the gaze, the head, the pelvis and the hands convey before the very first word.

-"I will also talk to you about the reflexes to develop for your stage entrance and the secrets to make your body respond to you.
-All of this is trained and lived in advance.
-Great artists, great athletes never stop saying it: work and awareness of who we are and who others are are the great keys to achieving what we undertake and build self-confidence.
+These reflexes for the stage entrance can be developed, and there are keys to make the body respond.
+All of it is trained and lived in advance.
+Great artists and great athletes never stop saying it: work and awareness of who we are and who others are are the great keys to achieving what we undertake, and they build self-confidence.
 So close your eyes, motor, rolling.
-Action!"
+Action.

 BEFORE THE FIRST WORD